 It is realized by Church--Farb in~\cite{church_representation_2013} that while some sequences of spaces, such as the sequence of ordered configuration spaces of a manifold, do not exhibit homological stability, they do display a stability phenomenon up to some group action, which is the symmetric group action in the case of ordered configuration spaces.
 This so-called \emph{representation stability}, too, turns out to be a ubiquitous phenomenon, appearing in a plethora of settings, from topology, group cohomology, to arithmetic statistics, for instance~\cite{church_homological_2012,church_representation_2014,church_fi-modules_2015,putman_stability_2015,putman_representation_2017}.

 Intriguingly, within the range where homological stability fails, the failure itself exhibits stability and we obtain, so to speak, \emph{secondary homological stability}, a phenomenon discovered in a breakthrough paper~\cite{galatius_$e_2$-cells_2019}.
-Roughly speaking, if we let $\Ho'_*(X_n)$ be the difference between $\Ho_*(X_n)$ and $\Ho_*(X_{n-1})$, then we can construct natural maps $\Ho'_*(X_n) \to \Ho'_{*+h}(X_{n+k})$ for some fixed $h$ and $k$ which are isomorphisms when $*\gg i$.
+Roughly speaking, if we let $\Ho'_*(X_n)$ be the difference between $\Ho_*(X_n)$ and $\Ho_*(X_{n-1})$, then we can construct natural maps $\Ho'_*(X_n) \to \Ho'_{*+h}(X_{n+k})$ for some fixed $h$ and $k$ such that for any $i$, $\Ho'_{i+th}(X_{n+tk}) \to \Ho'_{i+(t+1)h}(X_{n+(t+1)k})$ is an isomorphism when $t\gg 0$.
 Observe that compared to the case of usual homological stability, secondary stability can relate homology groups of different degrees (i.e. $h>0$) and between spaces that are further apart in the sequence (i.e. $k>1$).

 It is a natural question to ask if~\emph{secondary representation stability} also appears~\emph{in nature}.
 In~\cite{miller_higher_2016}, it is discovered that this is indeed the case for ordered configuration spaces of surfaces with a boundary.
 It is thus tempting to ask the following questions: \begin{myenum}{(\roman*)} \item Do ordered configuration spaces of manifolds/schemes of higher dimensions satisfy secondary representation stability? \item Within the range where secondary representation stability fails, does the failure satisfy some sort of stability?
 In other words, do ordered configuration spaces exhibit \emph{tertiary} and even \emph{higher order representation stability}? \item Can we provide explicit ranges for higher representation stability? \item What about generalized ordered configuration spaces? \end{myenum} Of these questions, the first three were stated as conjectures in~\cite{miller_higher_2016}*{\S3.6}.